-Standards Label Mathematical Practice Label Mathematical Practices Explanations and E xamples Students are expected to: pected to: HS.A-REI.10.
+Algebra: Reasoning with Equations and Inequalities (A-REI) Represent and solve equation Represent and solve equations and inequalities graphically Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.A-REI.10.
 Understand that the graph of an equation in two variables is the set of all its solutions plotted in the coordinate plane, often forming a curve (which could be a line).
 Elementary Algebra chapter 6 Intermediate Algebra chapter 8 College Algebra chapter 8 9-10 HS.MP.2.
-Reason abstrac and quantitatively.
+Reason abstractly and quantitatively.
 HS.MP.4.
-Model with mathematics. and quantitatively. and quantitatively. and quantitatively.
-HS.MP.4.
-Model with mathematics. (which could Algebra Algebra the following points is on the circle with equation $(y + 2)^2 = 5$? (b) (2, 2) (c) (3, -1) (d) (3, 4)
+Model with mathematics.
+Which of the following points is on the circle with equation (x - 1)2 + (y + 2)2 = 5? (a) (1, -2) (b) (2, 2) (c) (3, -1) (d) (3, 4)